floridop/MNXB11-fairytale/fairytale.md

 Water powered energy was a thing of the past.
 Only the unresting sun and the terrible winds were left.

-As the tickness of the sandstorm made the sky dark, they didn't really realize what shape the last shadow casted on the windows of the bar.
+As the thickness of the sandstorm made the sky dark, they didn't really realize what shape the last shadow casted on the windows of the bar.